 When choosing a New Jersey process server there are several things to keep in mind.
-There are currently no certification requirements to be a process server in New Jersey so how do you know who you’re hiring?
+There are currently no certification requirements to be a process server in New Jersey, so what qualifications should a process server have?

 1. Price v. return

 A low price or a promise of “no serve, no pay” certainly sounds alluring, but that doesn’t provide an assurance of service quality.
 Evaluate the price points but also keep in mind what you get in return.
 How is their customer service?
 Can I be assured that service will be effectuated in keeping with the law?
 What type of insurance does your process server include?
 Do they have E&O and General Liability?
 Do they have Workers Compensation?
 What are their limits of Liability?

 It also helps to know that if a company offers a “No serve, No pay” clause, it may force their independent contractor to just drop service upon anyone who answers the door in order to receive payment .
 The only incentive to the server in getting paid is to get the paper delivered.
 The result is the potential for improper service, as the server has no benefit and is actually losing money on non-serves.

 Process servers have an extensive number of associations available to them, such as the New Jersey Professional Process Servers Association and the National Association of Professional Process Servers.
 Membership in these associations as well as active participation are indicative of professionalism and pride in a process servers’ industry.